mohittkr/wmsr_verification/README.md

 # wmsr_verification
-verification of the W-MSR algorithm for distributed controls
+Verification of the W-MSR algorithm for distributed controls

 We formally prove the following in Coq:
 - Necessary condition for the asymptotic consensus using thw W--MSR algorithm.
 This development can be found in the file `necessity.v`